Sudoku History - From a Swiss Mathematician to Nikoli

 In 1984, the Japanese puzzle publisher Nikoli introduced Number Place to Japan and coined the name Sudoku, short for 'Suji wa dokushin ni kagiru' (the digits must be single).
 Nikoli added their own rules: clue digits must be arranged with rotational symmetry, clue count must be limited to 30 or fewer, and most importantly, a unique solution must be guaranteed.
 These aesthetic constraints elevated Sudoku from a mere puzzle to an artistic creation.

 In 2004, the British newspaper The Times began serializing Sudoku, sparking a worldwide boom.
 By 2005, newspapers around the world were publishing Sudoku, and books became bestsellers in every country.
-Today, Sudoku is enjoyed in over 100 countries, with the World Sudoku Championship held annually.
+By the 2020s, Sudoku was enjoyed in over 100 countries, with the World Sudoku Championship held annually.
 Digitization has made it playable anytime via smartphone apps and websites, adding features like hint systems and timers that paper puzzles cannot offer.